Shiva-from-Hanchihalli/FULL-STACK-APPLICATION/README.md

 # API Endpoints
 User Routes
-POST /api/users/register: Register a new user.

-POST /api/users/login: User login and token generation.

-GET /api/users/profile: Get the logged-in user profile (protected route)
+POST /api/users: User Creation or adding the user

+GET /api/users/:Get the all the users.

 DEL /api/user/:id/:Delete the user.